EdwardRaff/Quantifying-Independently-Reproducible-ML/README.md

 ## Citations

-If you use this data or the paper, please cit the below (to be adjusted when NeurIPS official Bibtex is released)
+If you use this data or the paper, please cite the below (to be adjusted when NeurIPS official Bibtex is released)

 ```
 @incollection{NeurIPS2019_Raff,